 We also include the budgetary margin in the EU's liquid assets.
 Specifically, the EU's total own resources ceiling - the maximum it can draw on from Member States without the need for any subsequent decision by national authorities - is now set at 1.40% of the EU's estimated GNI.
 In addition, Member States have agreed to set aside a further 0.6pp until 2058 to cover the repayment of all liabilities from NGEU borrowings.
-The total ceiling is thus 2.00% of the EU's GNI, or about EUR 310bn for 2022, of which EUR 93bn relate to NGEU activities.
+The total ceiling is thus 2.00% of the EU's GNI, or about EUR 340bn for 2023, of which EUR 102bn relate to NGEU activities.

-Conversely, regarding expenditures, we note that total payment appropriations, meaning actual authorised disbursements in a given year in the EU's seven policy areas, may not exceed EUR 171bn on average each year.
+Conversely, regarding expenditures, we note that total payment appropriations, meaning actual authorised disbursements in a given year in the EU's seven policy areas, averages around EUR 171bn each year.